Out of chaos arises...opportunity.

 Today there are many companies that operate their own high-capacity backbones, and all of them interconnect at various NAPs around the world.
 In this way, everyone on the Internet, no matter where they are and what company they use, is able to talk to everyone else on the planet.
 The entire Internet is a gigantic, sprawling agreement between companies to intercommunicate freely.

-Protocol of the Internet Every machine on the Internet has a unique identifying number, called an IP Address.
+Every machine on the Internet has a unique identifying number, called an IP Address.
 The IP stands for Internet Protocol, which is the language that computers use to communicate over the Internet.
 A protocol is the pre-defined way that someone who wants to use a service talks with that service.
 The "someone" could be a person, but more often it is a computer program like a Web browser.

 A typical IP address looks like this: